Genitourinary Malignancies - Board Review Summary

 | ProtecT | Localized prostate | No OS difference among monitoring, RT, and RP; monitoring has more metastases |

-| ProtecT cribriform analyses | Localized prostate pathology | Cribriform / intraductal disease is not safe to monitor |
+| ProtecT cribriform analyses | Localized prostate pathology | Cribriform / intraductal disease is not safe to monitor casually |

 | CHHiP / PROFIT | Localized prostate | Moderate hypofractionation is non-inferior to conventional RT |

-| HYDRA-MARCAP | Localized prostate fractionation | Isodose moderate hypofractionation such as 60/20 is modern SOC |
+| HYDRA-MARCAP | Localized prostate fractionation | Isodose moderate hypofractionation such as 60/20 is modern standard |

 | PACE-B / C | Localized prostate SBRT | SBRT is an accepted standard option with low severe-toxicity rates |